elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 5.
 Installing the Filament Sensor](http://www.support.modix3d.com/filament-sensor/)
+* Assembly:
+  * Speed: Fast.
-* Fast assembly, somewhat confusing.
+  * Difficulty: Easy, though the assembly instructions are somewhat confusing.
+* Issues:
-* The packing list does not match the parts list in the Modix instructions.
-Everything appears to be present, just not counted or grouped identically.
-Also, the Modix instructions do not include 4040-M5 T Nuts or M5 12mm Screws necessary to attach the filament sensor to the printer.
+  * The packing list does not match the parts list in the assembly instructions.
+All necessary parts appear to be present, though not counted or grouped identically.
+Also, the assembly instructions do not include 4040-M5 T nuts or M5 12mm screws necessary to attach the filament sensor to the printer.
-* We do not have a foam dust filter installed, unsure exactly how to do so.
+  * I was confused about the "foam dust filter."
+It really is just a piece of foam, cut to size, with a hole cut into it for the filament to pass through and scrape off dust along the way.
-* We are not totally sure how the PTFE tube is supposed to sit in the extruder.
+  * I am not entirely sure how the PTFE tube is supposed to sit in the extruder.
 When unloading filament using the Marlin command, the extruder runs backwards and kicks out not only the filament but also the PTFE tube.
+The assembly instructions indicate that it is necessary to chamfer the tube, i.e. shave off some of the exterior with a razorblade.
 I was nervous about cutting the PTFE tube, and may have cut too much.
-* We have had some trouble getting the extruder to grip the filament, and are unsure exactly how tight to tighten the extruder screw.
-* We waited to install the filament sensor until the enclosure was complete.
+  * I waited to install the filament sensor until the enclosure was complete.
-* We had some trouble keeping the PTFE tube from snagging on the frame, especially when traveling from the front right side to the back right side.
-We installed two clips to the inside top of the enclosure lid, which seem to be keeping the PTFE tube out of snagging risk while also allowing the PTFE tube to reach all corners of the bed.
+  * I had some trouble keeping the PTFE tube from snagging on the frame, especially when traveling from the front right side to the back right side.
+I installed two clips to the inside top of the enclosure lid, which seem to be keeping the PTFE tube out of snagging risk while also allowing the PTFE tube to reach all corners of the bed.
 <center>
 <table>
   <tr>